victor-mouquin/8a.nu/README.md

 # Analyzing data from 8a.nu Climbing logbook

-We have been analysing the 8a.nu Climbing logbook, using the data scrapped by David Cohen, available on Kaggle at https://www.kaggle.com/dcohen21/8anu-climbing-logbook.
+We used the data scrapped by David Cohen, available on Kaggle at https://www.kaggle.com/dcohen21/8anu-climbing-logbook.

 After cleaning the data and getting rid of some non-sensical datapoints (e.g there are 67 climbers who started climbing before they were born) we reduced the list of users to 36031 active climbers, i.e climbers with recorded ascends.